Casualties of the Russo-Ukrainian war: Foreign fighters

 Foreign volunteers have been involved in the conflict, fighting on both sides.
 The NGO Cargo 200 reported that they documented the deaths of 1,479 Russian citizens while fighting as part of the rebel forces.
 The United States Department of State estimated 400–500 of these were regular Russian soldiers.
-Two Kyrgyz and one Georgian have also been killed fighting on the separatist side.
+Five Abkhazians, two Kyrgyz, one Georgian and one South Ossetian have also been killed fighting on the separatist side.
 Additionally, at least 253 foreign-born Ukrainian citizens or foreigners died on the Ukrainian side.
 One of those killed was the former Chechen rebel commander Isa Munayev.

 In late August 2015, according to a reported leak by a Russian news site, Business Life (Delovaya Zhizn), 2,000 Russian soldiers had been killed in Ukraine by 1 February 2015.

 Foreign civilians and journalists

 At least 306 foreign civilians were killed in the war in Donbas prior to the 2022 invasion: